 Shri Nagraj spent the first 30 years of his life in Karnataka and the latter 66 years in Amarkantak, MP.
 He passed away on 05 March 2016 having lived the life of a human, having known what it is to be human, having taught what it is to be human.

-* You can read the biography here. (hindi)
+* You can read the official biography here. (hindi)

 ‘sadhana’ – taming the mind, intense mental practice.